Are you traveling ?

 - Outdoors, gatherings (walk, sport) can still take place with a maximum of four people, while respecting the social distance and wearing face masks.

-- The measures which saw bars and restaurants closed will be expanded to include those in hotels too.
+- Restaurants and bars remain closed.
 The hotels themselves can remain open, but any food can only be served in the room.

 - At funerals, a maximum of 15 people are allowed.
 Gatherings afterwards are no longer possible.